Choose another writer in this calendar:

 due to the war, he was cut off from his source funds in the United States.

 During the final years of his life, Santayana was tended by the English sisters of the Little Company of Mary.
 However, he was never a practicing Catholic.
-In 'The Poet's Testament' he wrote: "I give back to earth what the earth gave, / All to the furrow, nothing to the grave. / The candle's out, the spirit's vigil spent; / Sight may not follow where the vision went."
 Santayana died in Rome on September 26, 1952.
-He was latent homosexual and in private had a disdain for heterosexuality – he called it "breeding."
+Only a small group was present at the burial.
+Margot Cory read aloud Santayana's poem 'The Poet's Testament' in which he wrote: "I give back to earth what the earth gave, / All to the furrow, nothing to the grave." ('Preface,' in The Letters of George Santayana: Book Eight, 1948-1952, Edited with an Introduction by William G. Holzberger, 2008, pp. xxxviii-xxix) Santayana, a latent homosexual, had a disdain for heterosexuality – he called it "breeding."
 Santayana's autobiographical work, Personsa and Places (1944-53), became a Book-of-the-Month Club selection.
 Edmund Wilson compared it to The Education of Henry Adams (1907), Yeats's memoirs and Proust's A la recherche du temps perdu (1913-27).

 Santayana wrote poems, a great deal of literary criticism, and the bestselling novel The Last Puritan (1935).
 At the time of its appearance he was already seventy.
 The story of the tragic fate of a sincere and intelligent man struggling against Boston gentily was written over twenty years.
 It arose from Santayana's dislike of what he found most antipathetic in American life: Calvinism and Transcendentalism.
 The hero is Oliver Alden, a heir of the wealthy New England family.
 He and his mother are abandoned by his hedonistic drug addict-father, who wanders about the world in his yacht.
 Oliver joins at the age of 17 him for a cruise and meets Jim Darnley, a young male paid companion.
 Oliver turns into a handsome and athletic critic of his decadent surroundings.
 His father commits suicide.
 After graduation Oliver visits the Darnleys in England and falls in love with Jim's sister Rose, who falls in love with Mario, Oliver's European cousin.
 Oliver, who has become neurotic and febrile, follows Marios example and enters the army at the outbreak of World War I. He leaves for France and is killed there.